kuzanatoliy/questions/SOFT/INTERVIEW.md

 - **Without the using of external sources**
   During an interview, a candidate cannot use external sources as books or internet and should find solution by himself.
+- **For a certain time**
+  Unfortunately, it is not possible to know how much time solving requires.
+Different criterias could effect on the solving process.
+Just imagine that it is needed to solve the same problem that you solved on the previous week.
+It is ideal, but if you don't remember solution well it will require more time.

 </details>